 As Ann Arbor celebrates its bicentennial this year, the Bentley Library wanted to make the Ivory Photo collection available online, to the entire community.
 Staff worked to prepare more than 10,000 photo negatives for digitization, many of which were delicate and even combustible due to a nitrate component, and therefore required special handling.

-The first batch of 2,700 images comprising mostly photos of Ann Arbor and the University of Michigan is now available.
+The first batch of 2,700 images, comprising mostly photos of Ann Arbor, is now available.
 The Bentley Library is grateful for its partners at U-M Library, who are hosting the images on their digital collections platform.

-The remaining photos from the collection will be available sometime in fall 2024.
+The remaining photos from the collection will be available sometime in early 2025.

 “My hope is that access to these images supports community commemorations, individual recollections, and spurs the creativity of the entire Ann Arbor community as it reflects on its history,” says Alexis Antracoli, Director of the Bentley Historical Library.

-Among the highlights of the Ann Arbor and U-M portion of the collection are photos of the World War II era, images of local businesses and campus buildings that may or may not still exist, and depictions of people participating in community and campus events.
+Among the highlights of the Ann Arborportion of the collection are photos of the World War II era, images of local businesses that may or may not still exist, and depictions of people participating in community and campus events.
 More of Ivory’s original descriptions were extracted during the digitization process, meaning many of the images can now be searched using street address, organization name, building name, and more.

 “The Ivory Photo digitization project is one among what we hope will be many efforts that focus on community engagement,” says Antracoli.
 “We are pleased to be able to help celebrate Ann Arbor in this way, and we look forward to more community partnerships of this kind.”